Mr-Blinky/NorthWatchCustomDomain/README.md

 # NorthWatch Custom Domain
 Setup a Custom Domain on NorthWatch with FREE SSL and Hosting!
 You need NorthWatch PRO to change the bank name once logged in, but this will allow you to purchase a domain (or get a free domain) and set it up with NorthWatch.
+[Click here](https://evanspy1.github.io/NorthWatchCustomDomain/) for a demo of what your finished site will look like.
+You may need to enable cross-site cookies.

 ## Setp 1
 Fork this repository using the "Fork" button towards the top right-hand corner of the screen.